autumnleaf-ra/go-blogger-app/README.md

 # Blog Site Backend API

-This is the backend REST API for a blog site, developed using Go and the Fiber web framework.
+This is the backend REST API for a blog site, developed using Go and the Fiber web framework and JWT Auth.

 ## Table of Contents